yuezijie/yuezijie.github.io/index.md

                           <div>
                               Our research field is <i>computer vision</i> and <i>multimedia computing</i>.
-                              We are interested in a wide range of topics, and our current focus is on visual learning and understanding with multi-task and limited supervision.
+                              We are interested in a wide range of topics, and our current focus is on multimodal visual learning and its application in medical image analysis.
                           </div>
                           </td>
                     </tr>